 Perma-Liner Industries, LLC. produces the best CIPP (Cured In Place Pipe) materials on the market.
 All of their products are of the highest quality and are made here in the U.S.A.
 Perma-Liner is the leading manufacturer and supplier of all kinds of trenchless pipeline rehabilitation equipment and materials.
-Here at Clean Team Plumbing and Drain, we proudly use Perma-Liner products.
+Here at Clean Team Plumbing, we proudly use Perma-Liner products.

 Signs you Need Houston Trenchless Sewer Repair